 Internet and Wi-Fi: Royal Caribbean offers Voom high-speed internet fleetwide.
 The service is very speedy (the line calls it the "fastest at sea") and can be used for streaming movies and music via services like Netflix, Hulu and Spotify.
 Ships also have computers available for passenger use.

 Fees: Two levels of Voom are available via tiered packages.
-There is "Voom Surf," which starts at $12.99 per device, per day, and includes high-speed Wi-Fi that can be used to browse the web, check email or post on social sites.
-"Voom Surf and Stream" is the more expensive tier.
+There is Voom Surf, which starts at $12.99 per device, per day, and includes high-speed Wi-Fi that can be used to browse the web and check/send emails.
+Voom Surf and Stream is the more expensive tier.
 It starts at $17.99 per device, per day, and is fast enough for sharing on social media, video calls and streaming movies, shows and music.
 Family packages that include discounted rates for multiple devices are available.
 (Note: It's important to keep in mind that prices can vary per ship.)

-Cell Phones: Mobile phone service is provided by AT&T/Cellular at Sea.
+Cell phones: Mobile phone service is provided by AT&T/Cellular at Sea.
 Check with your home provider before sailing about compatibility and international roaming charges.

 Internet and Wi-Fi: All Seabourn ships are wired for satellite Wi-Fi access in all suites and most public areas, as well as via terminals located in Seabourn Square.

-Cell Phones: Seabourn offers a mobile phone network that allows passengers to send and receive calls on their own compatible mobile phones while the ship is at sea.
+Cell phones: Seabourn offers a mobile phone network that allows passengers to send and receive calls on their own compatible mobile phones while the ship is at sea.
 Your provider's roaming charges will apply.

-Cell Phones: When onboard, passengers can make and receive phone calls, text messages and other data services on their own mobile phone or digital device.
+Cell phones: When onboard, passengers can make and receive phone calls, text messages and other data services on their own mobile phone or digital device.
 Roaming charges apply.

 Internet and Wi-Fi: Wireless internet is available in most public areas and cabins on all Windstar ships, and passengers can access computers and rent laptops onboard.

 The Surfing Plan offers 500 MB of data, ideal for additional browsing and small file transfers (such as posting pictures to a social media site).
 Estimated minutes range from 90 to 360 (approximately five hours) for this plan.
-Passengers can purchase unlimited usage packages as well; these range from $250 for seven days to $490 for 14 days.
+Passengers can purchase unlimited usage packages as well; these range from $250 for seven days to $525 for 15 days.

-Cell Phones: Mobile phone service is available fleetwide, both at sea and in port.
+Cell phones: Mobile phone service is available fleetwide, both at sea and in port.
 At sea, the onboard international roaming network supports GSM and CDMA technology.